 By 1885, the demand for Maine lobster in Chicago reached 15 million pounds alone.
 Stored on ice and wrapped in seaweed, railroads made shipping fresh Maine lobsters to Chicago, New York, and Boston easy.
 By the early 20th century, demand was such that lobster had become a must-have dish for the upper classes.
 By the 1950s, it was considered a delicacy available to all.

 Today, Maine’s lobster fishery is the largest producer state in the nation and one of the most sustainable fisheries in the world.
 Maine’s catch and haul of lobster serve as the backbone of the economies of coastal communities throughout the state and the country.
 National Lobster Day recognizes the lobster industry as one of the country’s most valuable fisheries, contributing over $1.5 billion annually in revenues for the region.
-For Maine’s coastal communities, lobster and related industries are the primary economic catalyst that employs tens of thousands of people—from processors, marine suppliers, and wholesalers to shippers, retailers, and restaurant staffers.
+For Maine’s coastal communities, lobster and related industries are the primary economic catalyst that employs thousands of people—from processors, marine suppliers, wholesalers to shippers, retailers, and restaurant staffers.

 Celebrating National Lobster Day

 Want to impress your friends or dabble with a new recipe?
 Find some of the best ways to prepare and serve lobster for the occasion here and enjoy the day!
+If you wonder, “Where can I buy Maine lobster?” look no further than Klenda Seafood.
+We have you covered!